On the Divisibility of 7-Elongated Plane Partition Diamonds by Powers of 8: Proving the Initial Relations

 The modular equation may be derived using (\ref{relationapu1})-(\ref{relationapux3}), but we will only give its proof here.
 We note that $x(4\tau),x(\tau)$ are both modular functions over the subgroup $\Gamma_0(32)$, \cite[Theorem 1]{Newman}.
 We can compute the orders of these functions with respect to this subgroup using \cite[Theorem 23]{Radu}.
-Doing so gives us:
+Doing so gives us: Notice that $x(4\tau)^{-4}x(\tau)\in\mathcal{M}^{\infty}\left( \Gamma_0(8)\right)$.
+So if we divide the left-hand side of (\ref{modX}) by $x(4\tau)^{16}$, then the left-hand side is converted into a modular function with a pole only at the cusp $[\infty]_{32}$.